open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-step4.md

 - **Sign In**: Use the username and password you just created to log in to myPlanet.
 You have now successfully connect myPlanet app to planet server.

+**NOTE**: If there are issues during sign-in try the following:
+1. Clear app data & Re-Sync:
+  - Asking the "member" to wait for the app to sync automatically.
+  - Alternatively, they can manually initiate the sync by pressing the sync icon located at the top left corner of the app.
+After syncing, ask the "member" to try logging in again.
+2. If the above doesn't work, click "Log in as a guest" and proceed with the rest of the steps.

 - **Explore Around**: Click around and explore the app's basic features, let us know in the Discord channel if you notice any issues.

 Take a screenshot of the myPlanet app's home page on your device, then share it in the Discord channel to let us know you've completed step 4.